Complex Circles of Partition and the Expansion Principles: Abstract

 \section{Abstract}

 In this paper, we further develop the theory of circles of partition by introducing the notion of complex circles of partition.
-This work generalizes the classical framework, extending from subsets of the natural numbers as base sets to partitions defined within the complex plane, which now serves as both the base and bearing set.
-We employ the expansion principles as central tools for rigorously investigating the possibility to partition numbers with base set as a certain subset of the complex plane.
+This work generalizes the classical framework, extending from subsets of positive integers as base sets to partitions defined within the complex plane, which now serves as both the base and bearing sets.
+We use the \emph{expansion principles} as central tools for rigorously investigating the possibility of partitioning numbers with base set as a certain subset of the complex plane.